JohnHe12/SLAM/tools/C++/cmake/README.md

 # Cmake

-Hera is to talk about the c++ compile tools cmake this is my understanding of the cmake and the process that needs to be solved to compile or more clear to run c++ code
+Here is to talk about the c++ compile tools cmake this is my understanding of the cmake and the process that needs to be solved to compile or more clear to run c++ code

 ## [chaper 1](./chapter%201/) Add Excutable Procedure